edwardgerhold/syntaxjs/README.md

 = Bugs

 I have a few big things on my list
-And know the hundred and fifty open bugs
+And know the hundred and fifty open bugs (plus the other 300 mistakes)

-I know what´s going wrong
+I know what´s going wrong (mostly)
 But it takes time until i repair them

 Design Issues
 ============

 - Design Patterns

+After spotting them in 2014 the first time, i think it´s the best idea to update the code wherever i can to become equal to these patterns.
+It´s readable and maintable, communicatable, and looks and feels better than amateur code being somewhat similar.

 Update: the "nodefactory" an abstract factory with factory methods, in a concrete mozilla parser api nodes producing implementation will be in lib/parsenodes/nodefactory.js